-archaeological resources ("Survey Corridor").
-No archaeological resources were identified within the reviewed Project Area Survey Corridor.
-No archaeological or historic resources are known to occur in the new portions of the Project Area based on results of the Phase Ia Cultural Resources Literature Review which covered the Project Area updated in Hayward Solar's Application Amendment.
-Field review for cultural resources of a limited additional area within the Project Area is planned to be completed in spring 2022.
-Given that the area is predominately used for agricultural uses and is disturbed, it is not anticipated that cultural resources will be identified in the area during the field review.
+developed to ascertain the areas of highest potential for unrecorded cultural resources.
+Field surveys were conducted in May 2020 on the approximately 287 acres of the Project Area determined to have potential for unrecorded archaeological resources (survey corridor).
+No archaeological resources were identified within the reviewed survey corridor.220 No archaeological or historic resources are known to occur in the new portions of the Project Area based on results of the Phase I cultural resources literature review which covered the Project Area updated in Hayward Solar's Application Amendment.
+Field review for cultural resources of a limited additional area within the Project Area was to be completed in spring 2022.
+Given that the area is predominately used for agricultural uses and is disturbed, it is not anticipated that cultural resources will be identified in the area during the field review.221

-- 162. Hayward Solar also reached out to the eleven recognized Minnesota Tribal Nations and the Minnesota Indian Affairs Council for comment on the Project.
-Hayward Solar prepared an Unanticipated Discoveries Plan that outlines steps to be taken if previously unrecorded cultural resources or human remains are encountered during construction. - 163.
-No previously recorded archaeological or historic sites will be directly impacted by the proposed Project.
-Impacts to archaeological and historic resources are not expected. - 164.
-The record demonstrates that the Project will not cause adverse impacts to archaeological and historic resources.
+166. Hayward Solar also reached out to the eleven recognized Minnesota Tribal Nations and the Minnesota Indian Affairs Council for comment on the Project.222 Hayward Solar prepared an Unanticipated Discoveries Plan that outlines steps to be taken if previously unrecorded cultural resources or human remains are encountered during construction.223

+167. No previously recorded archaeological or historic sites will be directly impacted by the proposed Project.224 Impacts to archaeological and historic resources are not expected.225

+168. The record demonstrates that the Project will not cause adverse impacts to archaeological and historic resources.
 Further, Section 4.3.13 (Archaeological and Historic Resources) of the Sample Site Permit addresses archeological and historic resources.
 If previously unidentified archaeological sites are found during construction, the Applicant would be required to stop construction and contact SHPO and the state archaeologist to determine how best to proceed.
 Ground disturbing activity will stop and local law enforcement will be notified should human remains be discovered.
-Because impacts to archeological and historic resources are not anticipated, additional mitigation is not proposed.
+Because impacts to archeological and historic resources are not anticipated, additional mitigation is not proposed.226

-E. Natural Environmental
+E. Natural Environment